Linguistic purism

+History

+Historically, in the first meaning, linguistic purism was institutionalized in Italy through language academies (of which the 1572 Accademia della Crusca set as a model example in Europe), and their decisions often having the force of law.

+Purism in Italy until the 19th century stemmed from the doctrine, developed in the 16th century mainly by Pietro Bembo and Lionardo Salviati and supported by dictionaries and grammars, that literary usage should imitate 14th-century Florentine.
+This view was contested by the Enlightenment, and the terms purismo and purista (first recorded 1758–9 but not used in print until 1838) were introduced to denote linguistic affectation or archaism.
+The 19th-century purism of Antonio Cesari and others was based both on veneration for the 14th century and on distaste for neologisms and foreign borrowings, especially from French.
+Purism in the 20th century resisted unassimilated borrowings from French and later from English and was at its height during the second half of the Fascist period.
+The neopurismo promoted by Bruno Migliorini from the late 1930s sought a compromise between the needs of Italian to evolve and to maintain its structures.

 Cognate languages

 In one common case, two closely related languages or language varieties are in direct competition, one weaker, the other stronger.
 Speakers of the stronger language may characterize the weaker language as a "dialect" of the strong language, with the implication that it has no independent existence.
 In response, defenders of the other language will go to great lengths to prove that their language is equally autonomous.

 In this context, Yiddish and Dutch have in the past sometimes been considered dialects of German.
 In the case of Low German, spoken in eastern Netherlands and northern Germany, the debate is still current, as it could be considered a dialect of Dutch or German or a language of its own.
 An example of a related language that has only recently attained the status of an official national language is Luxembourgish.
 Since linguistic science offers no scholarly definition of a dialect, and linguists regard the distinction with scepticism – see A language is a dialect with an army and navy – the argument is really about subjective questions of identity politics, and at times it can invoke extreme emotions from the participants.